Ma-i: Religion

 Contemporary historiographers do not draw conclusions about the religion of Ma-i's residents based on this text.
-In his book "Prehispanic Source Materials for the Study of Philippine History", W.H.
-Scott notes that a literal translation of the Zhu Fan Zhi text describes "metal buddhas."
-However, he and Chinese Scholar I-hsiung Ju translate this in 1968 as "metal images" to correct for the linguistic bias of the text.
+In his book Prehispanic Source Materials for the Study of Philippine History, Scott notes that a literal translation of the Zhu Fan Zhi text describes "metal buddhas."
+However, he and Chinese Scholar I-hsiung Ju translated this in 1968 as "metal images" to correct for the linguistic bias of the text.